mariorossi77/natype/README.md

 # natype
-Learn the NATO phonetic alphabet with this command line game
+Test your NATO phonetic alphabet knowledge with this command line game